Ficus subpisocarpa

-Ficus subpisocarpa is a species of fig native to Japan, China, Taiwan and southeast Asia to the Moluccas (Ceram).
+Ficus subpisocarpa, commonly known as Japanese superb fig, superb fig or pen tube fig, is a species of fig native to Japan, China, Hong Kong, Taiwan and southeast Asia to the Moluccas (Ceram).
 Terrestrial or hemiepiphytic, it reaches a height of 12 m.
 Ants, predominantly of the genus Crematogaster, have been recorded living in stem cavities.

 Taxonomy

 Ficus subpisocarpa was described by the French botanist François Gagnepain in 1927, from a collection near Haiphong in Vietnam.
 It was reduced to a synonym of F. superba variety japonica by E. J. H. Corner in 1965, before being raised to species status again by Cornelis Christiaan Berg in 2005.
 Within the genus, Ficus subpisocarpa belongs in the banyan subgenus Urostigma section Urostigma subsection Urostigma.
 Two subspecies are recognised: